mjc-school/stage0-master-task/readme.md

 }
 ```

-Where number - variable that should be used within the program.

 #### Task 2.
 Digits sum calculator.

-You will be given a four-digit number your task will be to find the sum of all digits in the
-given number.
-Code snippet:
+Implement the method `calculateSum` that takes a four-digit number and prints a sum of its digits.

 ```java
 public class DigitsSumCalculator {